tact-lang/pitaya/docs/SPECIFICATION.md

 - Strategy-level progress more prominent
 - Summary stats matter more than individuals

 The adaptation is automatic but overridable.
-Users can force detail level if monitoring specific instances closely.
+Users can force detail level if monitoring specific tasks closely.
 This flexibility handles both overview monitoring and detailed debugging.

 ## 5.5 CLI Interface